BartlomiejKedziora/Donate-Stuff/README.md

 Sign Up, Sign In options with validation are authenticated with Firebase.
 Entry to donation form is authorized for logged in users only.

+Multi-step donation form collect all information, show a summary and send it to Firestore database.

 ## Technologies

 Layout and functionality is built with ReactJS.